 The Bible Bowl Handbook states bonus points will be awarded when four participants answer all questions correctly.
 This is one of those situations that we have to draw the line.
 If we allowed a team of three to get the bonus, someone else would ask why not a team of two?
 It is more difficult to get all four answers correct than three, so the committee feels it would not be fair.

 14. Why can’t you have Bible Bowl before school starts?

 Tennessee Tech University leases Hooper Eblen to other organizations besides Sycamore Church of Christ.
 TTU also uses Hooper Eblen for their own activities, therefore, we are somewhat “locked in” as to the day of Bible Bowl.
 To avoid Tech’s summer camps and their basketball and volleyball practices, this is the best date for them and us.
 Tech is very gracious to work

 around their schedule to give us the same date every year.

 15. Why can’t the material be released earlier so we can prepare our summer curriculum based on the Bible Bowl text for that year?

-In 2010, the material will be released in late May to facilitate preparation of curriculum for your congregation.
+In 2010, the material will be released May 1st to facilitate preparation of curriculum for your congregation.

 16. Why do you release the Bible Bowl text so early?
 Our congregation does not want to spend all summer studying for Bible Bowl?

 As you can see from questions 15 and 16, some want the text to be announced early, some later.
-Due to many congregations planning their summer curriculum based on the Bible Bowl text, the material will be announced in late May.
+Due to many congregations planning their summer curriculum based on the Bible Bowl text, the material will be announced May 1st.
 Each congregation can make the decision as to when they begin studying the material.

 17. Our congregation was not able to see the activities occurring on the stage due to the screen blocking our view.
 Can you film what is happening on stage and show